Joe Vellano: Indianapolis Colts

 On December 22, 2015, Vellano signed to the practice squad of the Indianapolis Colts.

-Second stint with Patriots
+New England Patriots (second stint)

-On January 26, 2016, the New England Patriots signed Vellano to a futures contract.
+On January 26, 2016, the Patriots signed Vellano to a futures contract.
 On September 3, 2016, he was released by the Patriots as part of final roster cuts.

 Atlanta Falcons

 On September 6, 2016, Vellano was signed to the Falcons' practice squad due to Adrian Clayborn being put on Injured Reserve.
 He was promoted to the active roster on January 17, 2017.
 The Falcons ultimately made Super Bowl LI, but lost to Vellano's former team, the New England Patriots.
 In the game, Vellano had one total tackle.

 On September 2, 2017, Vellano was waived by the Falcons and signed to the practice squad the next day.
 He was promoted to the active roster on September 21, 2017.
 He was waived on October 24, 2017.

 Dallas Cowboys

 On November 8, 2017, Vellano was signed to the Dallas Cowboys' practice squad.
 He signed a reserve/future contract with the Cowboys on January 1, 2018.
 He was waived on March 7, 2018.